 Bajo de Guía is Sanúcar’s maritime neighborhood.
 You’ll find the city’s nautical club here along with a variety of fantastic seafood restaurants and cool bars.
 Definitely stop by this area while you’re in town and check out the old ice factory (visitor’s center).
 The visitor’s center has a free exhibit on Doñana National Park and replicas of archaeological items that have been discovered there.

-Enjoying the views (and cocktails)in Bajo de Guía
+Enjoying the views (and cocktails) in Bajo de Guía at El Botero

 5. Visit Doñana National Park

-Doñana National Park is one of the most important wetland reserves in Europe.
+Doñana National Park is one of the most important wetland reserves in Europe as well as a UNESCO World Heritage Site.
 It’s also rumored to be the location of the ancient city of Atlantis.
 The park is a favorite spot for bird watchers and is home to a variety of wildlife like lynxes, deer, wild boars, etc. You can visit the park with a guided tour or take a ferry in Bajo de Guía (6€) and cross the Guadalquivir River to Doñana’s beach.
-You’re allowed to enjoy the beaches of the park, but to go inland you must be part of a tour.
-You can learn more about tour options at the ice factory (located at the entrance of Bajo de Guía).
+You’re allowed to enjoy the beaches of the park, but to go inland you must go with a tour.
+Visitas Doñana in Sanlúcar offers two Doñana tour options:

 6. Visit the Castillo de Santiago